abadd0n/seqan/manual/source/Tutorial/HowTo/UseCases/Lagan.rst

 The goal of this tutorial is to write a simple version of the LAGAN-Algorithm, which will be extended to work iteratively in the last assignment.
 Input will be two FASTA-files containing the genomes and the parameters for the seeding step.
-The output will consist of a file containing the alignment.
+The output will consist of a standard output containing the alignment.

 Building q-gram-index
 ^^^^^^^^^^^^^^^^^^^^^